baptistebisson/damian-pagination-php/README.md

 ## Custom config

-You can change the default language.
-It's english (en) by default.
+You can change the default language, which is English ('en') by default.

 Supported languages: "cn", "de", "ee", "en", "es", "fr", "it", "jp", "pt", "ru".